Human Anatomy Lesson 6

 - Splenius muscles arise from the lower half of the nuchal ligament and spinous processes of C7 to T6 and run superiorly and laterally to insert onto the cranium and transverse processes of cervical vertebrae.
 The more inferior fibers make up the splenius cervicis, and run from the spinous processes of T3 to T6 to insert onto the transverse processes of C1 to C3.
-More superior fibers make up the splenius capitis, and insert onto the mastoid process and lateral half of the nuchal line of the cranium.
+More superior fibers make up the splenius capitis, inserting onto the mastoid process and lateral half of the nuchal line of the cranium.
 The splenius muscles are innervated by posterior rami of middle and lower cervical spinal nerves.
 Firing together, the muscles on the right and left sides extend the head and neck.
 Firing on the left or right alone, the splenius muscles rotate the head toward the ipsilateral side, i.e., so that the face faces the side of the neck on which the splenius muscles are firing.
 The two splenius muscles are sometimes called spinotransversales muscles, since they run from the spinous processes in the midline laterally toward transverse elements on the head and transverse processes on the vertebrae.

 - Spinalis is a thin, flimsy, highly tendinous muscle that arises from multiple heads on the spinous processes of lower vertebrae to insert onto spinous processes of higher vertebrae.
 In the thoracic region, lower fibers of spinalis run from T10 to L1 to insert onto spinous processes of T1 to T8.
 In the cervical region, fibers run from the nuchal ligament and spinous process of C7 to insert onto the spinous process of C2.
 The spinalis fibers that attach to the head usually blend with the semispinalis capitis muscle on that side.
 Put simply, the spinalis muscle fibers run from spinous process to spinous process, usually skipping one level inbetween (running, for example, from T9 to T7, T8 to T6, etc.).

 - Longissimus is a long muscle that arises from an aponeurosis that attaches to the sacrum and medial part of the iliac crest and ascends to attach to transverse processes and ribs at higher levels in the back.
 Longissimus fibers in the thorax blend with iliocostalis in the lumbar region, but mostly originate on transverse processes of lumbar vertebrae, and ascend superiorly and medially to attach to transverse processes of thoracic vertebrae and ribs 3 through 12.
-In the cervical region, longissimus fibers run from transverse processes of T1 through T5 and run superiorly to insert onto transverse processes of C2 to C6.
-Longissimus fibers that insert onto the head run from transverse processes of T1 through T5 and articular processes of C4 to C7 and run superiorly to insert onto the posterior margin of the mastoid process, just deep to the insertion of splenius.
+In the cervical region, longissimus fibers run from transverse processes of T1 through T5 and insert onto transverse processes of C2 to C6.
+Longissimus fibers that insert onto the head run from transverse processes of T1 through T5 and articular processes of C4 to C7 and insert onto the posterior margin of the mastoid process, just deep to the insertion of splenius.

 - Iliocostalis is the lateral muscle of the three, arising from an aponeurosis that attaches to the sacrum and medial part of the iliac crest, spinous processes of lumbar and the lower two thoracic vertebrae and their supraspinous ligaments, and the angles of ribs 3 to 12, and runs to the transverse processes of C4 to C7 and the angles of all 12 ribs.
 The higher fibers of this muscle arise from the ribs directly, near their angles, and insert onto the upper six ribs and the transverse processes of vertebrae C4 to C6.